-2.8.
-All employees will comply with the formal regulations and self-regulation that apply to them.
-The Executive Board and Supervisory Board are - with due regard for each other's duties and powers - responsible for this.
-The Executive Board is responsible for employees being and remaining familiar with all rules, values and standards applicable to the bank and will continue to pay attention to this.
-The Supervisory Board supervises this.
+2.8 All employees will comply with the formal regulations and self-regulation that apply to them.
+The executive board and supervisory board are - with due regard for each other's duties and powers - responsible for this.
+The executive board is responsible for employees being and remaining familiar with all rules, values and standards applicable to the bank and will continue to pay attention to this.
+The supervisory board supervises this.

 All relevant LeasePlan employees (including members of the Managing Board and Supervisory Board) have taken the Banker's Oath and submitted to the disciplinary regime.
-The LeasePlan Code of Conduct and Core Values are part of the Lease Beheer personnel manual, which is an integral part of the contract of employment for Lease Beheer N.V. employees.
+The LeasePlan Code of Conduct and the values are part of the LeasePlan Global B.V. personnel manual, which is an integral part of the contract of employment for LeasePlan Global B.V. employees.